BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-3d-modding.md

 > [Blender](https://www.blender.org/)
 > as of this writing most plugins will function with v4+ and can be used safely.
 Using at least v3.6+ is recommended.
 >
->Note: you may have multiple versions installed on your PC {.is-success}
+>Note: you may have multiple versions of Blender installed on your PC at a time.
+{.is-success}

 > Blender is a free 3D modeling/animation software.
-Using plugins made for BG3 we can import/export the game's GR2 files and edit them.
+Using plugins made for BG3, we can import/export the game's GR2 files and edit them.
 {.is-info}

 Once we have Blender installed, it's time to get some core plugins.

 > Some people have had some issues directly installing these plugins with Blender versions 4+.
 > It is possible to have multiple versions of Blender installed!
-So, grab 3.6, install the plugins there, and when you update to a newer version it should take your plugins and settings with it.
+So, grab 3.6, install the plugins there, and when you update to a newer version, it should take your plugins and settings with it.
 {.is-warning}

 > Also, while Blender does have an in-app function to directly import add-ons from zip files, this does not always work with older plugins and can cause it to nest one folder too deep in the install location.